craigwrong/bitcoin-lightning-node/README.md

 ## Features

 - Bitcoin Core
-- C-Lightning
-- CLBoss C-Lightning plugin
+- Core Lightning with CLNREST and other reckless plugins
-- c-lightning-REST Lightning API
+- Ride The Lightning web application

 ## Getting started